thugmba/1173/Lectures/VIZ.md

 ### Main Contents with Examples

-**1.1 Why Interactive Visualizations Transform Business Communication**
+**Why Interactive Visualizations Transform Business Communication**

 **The Limitation of Static Charts:**